laurenyew/Stanford_cs193p_iOS_Application_Development/README.md

 **Stanford CS193p iOS Application Development iTunesU**

 **Stanford iTunesU Objective C iOS7** (2015-2016).
 Making progress through Stanford coursework for developing iOS apps.
+Also working on the Swift course.
+Plans to create a proof of concept app.

 ==